fluencelabs/ethdenver-2024/README.md

 * Building a ZK web app with Halo2 and Wasm [part 1](https://medium.com/@yujiangtham/lets-dissect-a-zksnark-part-1-a82fc092f58a) and [part 2](https://medium.com/@yujiangtham/building-a-zero-knowledge-web-app-with-halo-2-and-wasm-part-2-379477444dc3)

-### Bring MPC Threshold Signature Schemes To Fluence Functions -- 1 x USDC 5,000
+### Bring MPC Threshold Signature Schemes To Fluence Functions -- 1 x USDC 3,500, 1 x USDC 1,500

 [MPC TSS](https://wiki.mpcalliance.org/threshold%20keygen%20and%20storage.html) is a cryptographic primitive for [distributed key generation](https://en.wikipedia.org/wiki/Distributed_key_generation) and message signing.
 Not surprisingly, MPC TSS has attracted a lot of interest from the blockchain and Web3 community at large.

 In this build track, you are asked to implement or port an exiting MPC TSS library of your choosing to the Fluence Marine Wasm runtime and to illustrate distributed key generation, key refresh and message signing with Aqua workflows over your Fluence Functions wrapping your (ported) MPC TSS Wasm library.
 Your implementation should be two party or better and the implemented or ported MPC TSS library needs to be corrected for these [exploits](https://www.verichains.io/tsshock/).

-### Utilize EIP 4844 For Short-Term State Management -- 1 x USDC 5,000  ????
+### Utilize EIP 4844 For Short-Term State Management -- 1 x USDC 3,500, 1 x USDC 1,500

 [EIP 4844](https://www.eip4844.com/), aka proto-dank-sharding, provides a new data type, Blob, on Ethereum.
 Blobs are persisted beacon nodes and are pruned after approximately two weeks.
 Hence, EIP 4844 may provide Fluence Functions developers with a convenient, verifiable and cheap "intermediate" data durability layer to Fluence Functions suitable for retaining small state, such as stream pagination, or subnet data synchronization.
 Moreover, Ethereum core devs have made EIP 4844 available on [Goerli](https://www.theblock.co/post/273050/ethereum-dencun-goerli-proto-danksharding).